glm-tools/pyglmnet/paper/paper.md

 ## Pyglmnet is an extensible pure Python implementation

 Pyglmnet implements the algorithm described in [Friedman, J., Hastie, T., & Tibshirani, R. (2010)](https://web.stanford.edu/~hastie/Papers/ESLII.pdf) and the accompanying popular R package [glmnet].
-As opposed to [python-glmnet] or [glmnet_python], which are wrappers around this package, pyglmnet is written in pure Python for Python 3.5+.
-Therefore it is easier to extend and more compatible with the existing data science ecosystem.
+As opposed to [python-glmnet] or [glmnet_python], which are wrappers around this R package, pyglmnet is written in pure Python for Python 3.5+.
+Therefore, it is easier to extend and more compatible with the existing data science ecosystem.

 ## Pyglmnet is unit-tested and documented with examples

 Pyglmnet has already been used in published work [@bertran2018active; @rybakken2019decoding; @hofling2019probing; @benjamin2017modern].
 It contains unit tests and includes [documentation] in the form of tutorials, docstrings and examples that are run through continuous integration.

 # Example Usage